hminsky2002/snowbearGenerator/README.md

 - MAILGUN_FROM
 - MAILGUN_TO
 - MAILGUN_TO_NAME
+- MAILGUN_CC_EMAILS (optional) - a comma separated list of email addresses to cc the email to
 # RUNNING LOCALLY

 to run the script locally, you can use the following command: